sttak/christmas-soda-test-2023/README.md

     test (Page 2).
 -   Examine the raw data from the test (Page 3)

-This webpage is interactive and displays the data analysis of the Christmas soda test (page 1), you can find sodas you might also like based on your favorite Christmas soda which is based on the results from this Christmas soda test (page 2), and you can have a look at the raw data (page 3.

 # Info about the Christmas Soda test

 At this page you’ll find the data analysis of the Christmas Soda test.